Posted on Leave a comment

 Yamaha SA30 pickup - Mr Glyns Pickups

-The Yamaha SA30 is becoming a bit of a legend and getting rather sought after.
+The Yamaha SA30 pickup is becoming a bit of a legend and getting rather sought after.
 Gone are the days you could pick one up cheap – the word is out.
 Thank you internet 🥴.

 If you don’t know about them here’s some info: https://tymguitars.com.au/blogs/blog/1966-yamaha-sa-30t